-If you are thinking of selling your home, here are a few tips that can help increase your market value (see bottom of post for link to more tips).
+If you are thinking of selling your home, here are a few tips that can help increase your market value.

 Maintenance: Upgrades can add value to your home, but even more important is ongoing maintenance.
 For example, you should insulate the attic and repair plumbing leaks.
 Also, replace rusty rain gutters and inspect the furnace and the septic system.
 Don’t forget to replace or repair leaky windows and fix broken floor tiles.
 If a buyer comes to the front door and notices a bulb is out, or the door knob is loose, they will naturally wonder what else is wrong with the house.
 Staying on top of maintenance issues really is as simple as taking care of it the moment you see a problem.

 Make an entrance: Don’t underestimate the power of a front door.
 I’ve brought buyers to houses with bees nests in the corner of the front entrance, broken steps, loose railings, doors that won’t open, chipped paint on the door, and old/broken door frames.
 Making a great impression as soon as a buyer comes up the walkway is the way to get them to want to see the entire house.
 Make sure the door opens/closes correctly and the front stoop is clean and repaired.
 Also ensure the railings are all attached and there are no boards that need repairing.

 Focus on flooring: I cannot stress how important flooring is to buyers.
 Many want hardwood or tiles and no carpets.
 Those who do enjoy carpets want them clean, unstained, and unfrayed.
 So make sure damaged floor boards are replaced, hardwood is refinished if necessary, wall-to-wall carpeting is deep cleaned or replaced.
 Again, you want the “ahhh” factor in play.